Submission Preparation Checklist

 - Please make sure that the reference uses the Mendeley reference management system

--The reference list should consist of more than twenty sources, with a minimum 60% of it are academic journals
+-The reference list should consist of more than twenty sources, with a minimum of 60% of them are academic journals

 -The use of relevant reference from an article that has been published in INTERMESTIC is highly recommended